 At-home mushroom cultivation, filling our earth medicine apothecary with home-grown medicines, is the logical next step as we decide to take our health back into our own hands.
 Purchasing spores and spawn kits, and learning to grow our own mushrooms adds an additional layer of benefit by virtue of being a personalized medicine.
 And of equal importance, it also it acts as a buffer to safe guard these sought-after super foods from potential overuse.

-Chaga has adaptogenic qualities but is not categorized as one, although chaga mushroom is a potent immune booster, found widely on birch trees in cold climates.
+Chaga has adaptogenic qualities but is not categorized as one, although chaga mushroom can be a potent immune booster, found widely on birch trees in cold climates.
 Chaga has a rich and delicious earthy flavor that can be used as a coffee substitute, simmered on stove top or in a crock pot.
-Chaga mushroom lowers blood pressure and blood sugar, and is a nutrient dense anti-cancer, anti-inflammatory, anti-oxidant, and anti-fungal natural medicine.
+Chaga mushroom may lower blood pressure and blood sugar, and is a nutrient dense food with potential anti-cancer, anti-inflammatory, anti-oxidant, and anti-fungal qualities.

 Cordyceps is a true adaptogen and parasitic mushroom that uses the Lepidoptera moth as host, explaining its caterpillar-like shape.
-Cordyceps is the most stimulating adaptogenic mushroom used for increased stamina and to treat fatigue.
-Cordyceps has a wide range of applications from allergies, asthma and autoimmune disorders.
-It also functions as a hormone regulator, a detoxification agent, an anti-stress and antidepressant, promoting immunity, liver support and the action of white blood cells, touting its anti-cancer abilities.
+Cordyceps is the most stimulating adaptogenic mushroom and can be used for increased stamina and to treat fatigue.
+Cordyceps has a wide range of suggested applications from allergies, asthma and autoimmune disorders.
+It also may function as a hormone regulator, a detoxification agent, an anti-stress and antidepressant.
+It has the potential to promote immunity, liver support and the action of white blood cells, which suggests it may have anti-cancer abilities.

 Lion's Mane is an edible mushroom with the appearance of a Lion’s Mane, or a “Monkey Head”, as it is referred to in China.
-It is great for treating digestive disturbances, and contains many minerals and amino acids.
-Lion’s mane is a nootropic that stimulates Nerve Growth Factor; neural cells.
-Therefore it supports thinking and improves cognitive function.
-Lion’s mane is anti-cancer, inhibits inflammation and fatigue, and levels blood sugar.
-It also possesses anti-bacterial properties.
+It has been used for treating digestive disturbances, and contains many minerals and amino acids.
+Lion’s mane is a nootropic that may stimulate Nerve Growth Factor; neural cells.
+Therefore it has the potential to support thinking and improve cognitive function.
+Lion’s mane has anti-cancer qualities, may inhibit inflammation and fatigue, and level blood sugar.
+It might possesses anti-bacterial properties.

 Maitake is an edible mushroom found in clusters on the base of oak trees.
 In Japan, Maitake mushroom is known as the dancing mushroom, because those who were fortunate enough to come across one in the wild would inevitably break into a celebratory jig.
-Maitake is an adaptogen that helps to regain balance after mental or physical strain.
-It supports the immune and detoxification pathways, and is another powerful anti-cancer agent.
-Maitake supports blood pressure and helps to balance glucose and insulin levels, good for those with diabetes, hypertension and cancer.
+Maitake is an adaptogen that can help to regain balance after mental or physical strain.
+It may support the immune and detoxification pathways, and could be another potential anti-cancer agent.
+Maitake may support blood pressure and help to balance glucose and insulin levels, which might be good for those with diabetes, hypertension and cancer.

 Reishi is known as the “plant of immortality,” and ranks among the highest class of the adaptogens.
-Like most adaptogens, beautiful red reishi mushroom boosts the immune system and is an overall tonic for longevity.
-It is nourishing, blood building, and clearing, meaning it helps to expel toxins from the body.
-It possesses anti-inflammatory, anti-cancer, anti-aging and anti-allergic properties.
-Reishi can also be used by men and women alike to treat pattern baldness.
+Like most adaptogens, beautiful red reishi mushroom may boost the immune system and is an overall tonic for longevity.
+It is nourishing, blood building, and clearing, meaning it may help to expel toxins from the body.
+It might also possess anti-inflammatory, anti-cancer, anti-aging and anti-allergic properties.
+Reishi may also be used by men and women alike to treat pattern baldness.

 Shiitake is a delicious edible mushroom that serves as a fantastic addition to immune boosting soups and broths, often used in tandem with other adaptogenic herbs like astragalus root.
 Shiitake may be used to treat respiratory conditions, poor circulation, fatigue, and liver disease.
-It is a powerful antibacterial, immuno-modulating and anti-tumorous mushroom that can also dampen allergic reactions.
-Shiitake supports the cardiovascular system and skin-related diseases such as eczema and acne.
+It has been reported as is a powerful antibacterial, immuno-modulating and anti-tumorous mushroom that can also dampen allergic reactions.
+Shiitake might support the cardiovascular system and skin-related diseases such as eczema and acne.

 Turkey Tail is an excellent tasting adaptogenic mushroom, perfect for teas and decoctions.
-Again, this mushroom is great for the immune system and demonstrates anti-tumor capabilities.
-Turkey tail is a potent antiviral and has been used for infections such as HPV and the common Epstein-Barr virus.
-It is used in treatment of autoimmune disease, including rheumatoid arthritis, autoimmune inflammation, thyroid issues and alopecia areata.
-Turkey tail supports the organs via its detoxification effects, addresses chronic fatigue often associated with Epstein-Barr, and can treat gut permeability, or leaky gut syndrome.
+Again, this mushroom may be good for the immune system and demonstrates anti-tumor capabilities.
+Turkey tail can be a potent antiviral and has been reported for use for infections such as HPV and the common Epstein-Barr virus.
+It has been used in treatment of autoimmune disease, including rheumatoid arthritis, autoimmune inflammation, thyroid issues and alopecia areata.
+Turkey tail may support the organs via its detoxification effects, addresses chronic fatigue often associated with Epstein-Barr, and may treat gut permeability, or leaky gut syndrome.

-Oyster mushroom, while not a true adaptogen, is a common culinary mushroom with many health benefits including anti-oxidants, vitamins, minerals and immuno-modulating properties.
+Oyster mushroom, while not a true adaptogen, is a common culinary mushroom with many potential health benefits including anti-oxidants, vitamins, minerals and immuno-modulating properties.
 Oyster mushrooms are a delicious addition to daily meals, are easy to grow in home cultivation kits, and are excellent for general health maintenance.
-Oyster mushrooms help to bolster the immune system, control cholesterol in the body, and lends itself to easy aging.
+Oyster mushrooms may help to bolster the immune system, control cholesterol in the body, and help with easy aging.

 Reference: MRL Handbook for TCM Practitioners, Karel Simonovsky, 2014, 3rd English Edition, Aneid Press, Portugal.